TomodomoCo/vanilla-react-utils/README.md

     ```
 1. Run `yarn dev` in both the package dir and main dir

+#### Notes
-Note: dir `tomodomo_modules` is configured in gulp (watch) and gitignore of the main app.
+* Folder `tomodomo_modules` is configured in gulp (watch) and gitignore of the main app.
+* `react` and `react-dom` are peerDependencies and should not be included in `devDependencies`
+in the current setup.
+If/when we change to a TDD approach, they should be included in the `devDependencies`
+and the packages should be added via the git repo (or npm registry);
+but this will break the current workflow (packages in the local path)